 How to Count Cells by Background Color in Excel with VBA

-As of Excel 2019, there are no built-in formulas to count cells based on background color (also called fill color or interior color).
-However, this task can be accomplished using a pair of user-defined functions (UDFs) in VBA.
+Excel does not have a built-in worksheet function for counting cells based on background color (also called fill color or interior color).
+However, this task can be accomplished using user-defined functions (UDFs) in VBA.

 Instructions